dell/csm-docs/content/docs/support/cli/_index.md

 ##### Output

-Get PowerFlex snapshot information for a given tenant on a local cluster.
+Get the drivers snapshot information for a given tenant on a local cluster.
 The namespace is the namespace where the tenant secret is created.

 ```bash
 dellctl snapshot get --proxy <proxy.dell.com> --namespace <namespace>